 Flood insurance protects two types of insurable property: building and contents.
 The first covers your building, the latter covers your possessions; neither covers the land they occupy.

 Contents coverage includes:

-The two most common reimbursement methods for flood claims are : Replacement Cost Value (RCV) and Actual Cash Value (ACV).
-The RCV is the cost to replace damaged property.
-It is reimbursable to owners of single-family, primary residences insured to within 80% of the buildings replacement cost.
+The two most common reimbursement methods for flood claims are Replacement Cost Value (RCV) and Actual Cash Value (ACV).
+The RCV is the cost to replace damaged property; it is reimbursable to owners of single-family primary residences insured to at least 80 percent of the building's replacement cost.

 All other buildings and personal property (i.e. contents) are valued at ACV.
 The ACV is the RCV at the time of loss minus physical depreciation.
 Personal property is always valued using the ACV.

-Use the Summary of Coverage (PDF 108K) for more details on what's covered.
+Use the Summary of Coverage for more details on what's covered.